Recognising the Signs of a Bad Facelift and How To Avoid Them

 • Stretched or overly tight skin: Placing too much tension on the tissues creates a tight, stretched or lumpy appearance that looks anything but natural.

-• Pixie ears: Earlobes that appear stick on to the face and stretched or pulled downward.
+• Pixie ears: Earlobes that appear to stick onto the face and are stretched or pulled downward.

 • Highly visible scarring: Poor surgical technique resulting in obvious scars.